apache/camel-website/content/blog/2022/12/camel-k-release-1.11/index.md

 ## Updated Maven to 3.8.6

+Maven was changed from 3.8.4 to 3.8.6, this is not expected to affect Camel K users, since this is the internal maven version used to build the generated pom.xml for the integration.

 ## Deprecate kamel local and kamel init

 We have deprecated the `local` and `init` commands of `kamel` CLI due to overlapping of [camel jbang](/manual/camel-jbang.html).
 `camel jbang` may provide more features and a better developer experience to `kamel init` and `kamel local`, so we had to deprecate `kamel local`.

+## Removed deprecated code

+Some [deprecated code](https://github.com/apache/camel-k/pull/3819) were removed, a short summary:

+* No possibility to bundle resources in the `Integration` spec, as any resources should use the `mount` trait or persistence volume.
+* Removed `CASecret` from the Maven configuration, use the plural name `CASecrets`.
+This affects the IntegrationPlatform object.
+* Removal of old `dead-letter-channel` error handler type of KameletBinding
+* Removal of flow in Kamelets, a `template` should be used.
+* Removal of openapi resource type.
+Use the `ConfigMap` option of the `openapi` trait to store the openapi specification.
+Previsouly the openapi spec was stored as part of the IntegrationSpec object.

 ## Updated the Go Policy API to v1